 - Your net earnings from self-employment (excluding church employee income) were $400 or more.

 - You had church employee income of $108.28 or more.

->

-> Generally, your net earnings from self-employment are subject to self-employment tax.
-If you are self-employed as a sole proprietor or independent contractor, you generally use Schedule C or C-EZ to figure net earnings from self-employment.
+Generally, your net earnings from self-employment are subject to self-employment tax.
+If you are self-employed as a sole proprietor or independent contractor, you generally use Schedule C to figure net earnings from self-employment.

->

-> If you have earnings subject to self-employment tax, use Schedule SE to figure your net earnings from self-employment.
+If you have earnings subject to self-employment tax, use Schedule SE to figure your net earnings from self-employment.
 Before you figure your net earnings, you generally need to figure your total earnings subject to self-employment tax.

 Note: The self-employment tax rules apply no matter how old you are and even if you are already receiving Social Security or Medicare.

 Family Caregivers and Self-Employment Tax

 Special rules apply to workers who perform in-home services for elderly or disabled individuals (caregivers).
 Caregivers are typically employees of the individuals for whom they provide services because they work in the homes of the elderly or disabled individuals and these individuals have the right to tell the caregivers what needs to be done.
 See the Family Caregivers and Self-Employment Tax page and Publication 926 for more details.